 David is also counsel for the Town of Four Oaks and for several years served as the Johnston County Attorney.
 In this capacity, David has in-depth experience appearing before government boards and agencies, and working with industries regarding location and economic incentives.

 David is a former member of the Board of Governors of the North Carolina Bar Association, and has also served as its chair of the Law Practice Management Section.
 He formerly served on the NCBA’s Membership Committee and Professionalism Committee, as well as the Legislative Affairs Committee of the North Carolina Advocates for Justice.

-David is the chairman of the Board of Directors of the Johnston Health Foundation, the philanthropic supporter of Johnston-UNC Healthcare (formerly Johnston Memorial Hospital).
+David is currently a member of the Johnston Health Board of Directors.
+He is also the past chairman of the Board of Directors of the Johnston Health Foundation, the philanthropic supporter of Johnston-UNC Healthcare (formerly Johnston Memorial Hospital).
 He has previously served on the boards of the Johnston County Tourism Authority, the Downtown Smithfield Development Corporation, and as chair of the Smithfield-Selma Area Chamber of Commerce.
 He has served his church as chairman of the Centenary United Methodist Church Trustees Committee and vice-chair of the church's Finance Committee.